DevJSter/Git/README.md

 14.Learn more about Merging the commits to main repos [Git Merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

-15.`git cherry-pick` is a Git command that lets you pick specific commits from one branch and apply them onto another.
+15. `git cherry-pick` is a Git command that lets you pick specific commits from one branch and apply them onto another.
 It's useful for applying specific changes without merging entire branches.
 Use it like this:

 ```bash
 git cherry-pick <commit-hash>